Almarch/NLP-from-a-PC/README.md

 # Run a LLM with RAG from a Gaming PC

 The goal of this repo is to play with natural language processing with relatively limited resources.
+The specs it has been built with are:

+- a linux/amd64 platform ;
+- with git, docker and python3 ;
+- a Nvidia GPU with cuda.

+To make use of the later, the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is needed.

+It may work with different specs though but make sure the amount of VRAM + RAM available is soundly higher than the size of the model you intend to use.

-It works on an [Open-WebUI](https://github.com/open-webui/open-webui) + [Ollama](https://github.com/ollama/ollama) stack, and encompasses a [Jupyter Notebook](https://github.com/jupyter/notebook).
+The cluster encompasses a [Open-WebUI](https://github.com/open-webui/open-webui) + [Ollama](https://github.com/ollama/ollama) stack, as well as a [Jupyter Notebook](https://github.com/jupyter/notebook) for experimentation.

+I didn't take the shortest route, and instead of using a built-in Ollama pipeline to download the model I collected it from [Hugging face](https://huggingface.co/) and manually converted it.
+[It could have been way easier](https://github.com/Almarch/NLP-from-a-PC/README.md#shortcut).

 ## Deploy